blur-network/blur/CODE_OF_CONDUCT.md

 # Blur Network Code of Conduct

-**To contribute to the Blur Network, we ask that you that you hold yourself to the following ideals and their embodiment**
+**To contribute to the Blur Network and its community, we ask that you that you hold yourself to the following ideals and their embodiment**

 ## Statement of Mission and Encouraged Conduct